Technicolor rejects higher JPMorgan offer

 PARIS A planned cash injection into French set-top box maker Technicolor SA (TCH.PA) hit a snag on Monday as the group said it had rejected a higher offer from an investment fund managed by JPMorgan (JPM.N) on the grounds it imposed unacceptable conditions.

-Technicolor turned down a revised offer to buy a 30 percent stake for 179 million euros ($223 million) and said it had opted instead for an original, lower offer of 169 million euros ($210.7 million) which it said was better structured.
+Technicolor turned down a revised offer to buy a 30 percent stake for 179 million euros and said it had opted instead for an original, lower offer of 169 million euros which it said was better structured.

 The move signals an increasingly intricate game of brinksmanship between Technicolor and JPMorgan, as both try to iron out the details of a deal that has been in the works for several months but was recently upset by the emergence of another bidder.